-Place soy milk, oil, maple or honey and chia seeds in a saucepan on medium heat and bring to a simmer.
+Place milk, oil, maple and chia seeds in a saucepan on medium heat and bring to a simmer.
 Once simmering turn off and set aside.
 (This will help the chia seeds become more gel like).

 Make a well in the center and pour in the wet ingredients.
 Mix till just incorporated and then let the mixture sit for 5 minutes, as it will soak up some of the liquid.
 The mixture should still be quite wet, but not oozing out liquid.
 If you are worried it is too wet then simply add some more quinoa flakes.